ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

 - Automate to make architectural experimatentation easier
 - Allow for evolutionary architectures
 - Drive architectures using data
-- Improve through game days
+- Improve through game days.
+Practice

 #### Pillar One: Operational Excellence
+- Principes
-- Perform operation as code
+  - All operations as code
+  - Documentation should always be up to date
-- Annotate Documentation
+    - Annotate documentation
   -  Make frequent, small, reversible changes
   - Refine operation prodecures frequently
   -  Anticipate Failure
   -  Learn from operational failure
+-  Prepare
+   -  Prioritze to align with business priorities
+   -  What is the business goal
+   -  What are the c
+-  Operate
+-  Evolve

 #### Pillar Two: Security
+- Principles
-- Implement a strong identity foundation
+  - Implement a strong identity foundation.
+Least privelege
   - Enable traceability
   - Apply security at all levels
   - Automate security and best practices
   - Protect data in transit and at rest
   - Keep people away from data
   - Prepare for security events
+- Identity & Access
+  - Who is allowed to do what?
+When?
+  - Are you apply least privelege
+  - Deny root access
+  - Reguarly reviewing access
+- Detective Controlls
+  - Capture and analyze logs
+  - Regualarly audit logs
+  - Look for unauthorized changes
+  - Monitor workload for abnormalities
+- Infastrcture Protection
+  - Establish trust boundaries
+  - Protect network in/out
+  - Protect all hosts
+  - Configure services to meet security needs
+  - Enforece service level protection
+- Data Protection
+  - How sensitive is the data?
+  - Who should have access?
+When?
+  - Encrypt in transit/rest
+  - Backup and test backups of the data
+- Incident Response
+  - Do you hae a plan to tag affected resources
+  - Can you adjust permissions to allow for containment
+  - Can you redeploy to recover quickly
+  - Did you learn from the incident and adjust

 #### Pillar Three: Reliability
+- Principles
   - Test recovery procedures
   - Automatically recover from failure
   - Scale horizontally to increase availability
-- Stop guessing capacity
+  - Stop guessing capacity - reduce idle resources
   - Manage changes in automation
+- Understand Default and rquested limits
+  - are you planning beyond current limits for a resource?
+  - Will you scale past specific resource limits?
+  - Can those limits be lifted?
+  - Can you plan around those limits?
+- Networking
+  - IP address space management
+  - Subnet structures
+  - Resilient toplogies
+  - Aility to handle increased traffic
+  - Provide consistent performance regardles
+- Availability
+  - Can users access your application?
+  - Deploy without issue
+  - Can your pplication withstand partial outages

 #### Pillar Four:  Performance Efficiency
+- Principles
+  - let aws do the work whenever possible
+  - reduce latency through regions & the aws edge
   - Democratize advanced Technologies
   - go global in minutes
   - Use serverless architectures
   - Experiment more
   - Mechnical sympathy
+- Selection
+  - What type of compute best suits
+  - Which data store is ideal for this workload
+  - Does your network design complement compute and data store choices
+- Review
+  - Is infastrucuted stored as code?
+  - Are deployments simple & automated?
+  - Can benchmarks be taken automatically?
+  - Does load testing interfere with production?
+- Monitoring
+  - Use active and passive monitoring
+  - Understand 5 phases of monitoring
+    - Generation
+    - Aggregation
+    - Real time processing
+    - Storage
+    - Analytics
+  - Create actionable metrics
+- Trade-Off
+  - Will caching help?
+  - Should you partition or shard this workload?
+  - Can compression improve performance?
+  - Is buffering an option?

 #### Pillar Five: Cost Optimization
+- Principles
   - Adopt a consumption model
   - Measure overall efficiency
   - Stop spending money on data center operations
   - Analyze and attribute expenditure
   - Use managed and application-level services to reduce the cost of ownership
+- Cost Effective REsources
+  - Provision to current needs with an eye oo the future
+  - Right size to lowest resouce that meta needs
+  - Use data to choose your instance
+  - Optimize by geography
+  - Default to managed service
+  - Optimize Data Transfer
+- Match Supply & Demand
+  - Pay only for what you need
+    - Demand Based
+    - Buffer-based
+    - Time-based
+- Awareness of spend
+  - Understand yuor stakeholders
+  - Implement a governance model
+  - Attribute costs to teams/projects
+  - Tag AWS resources
+  - Track the lifecycle of resources
+- Optimize
+  - Align utilization with requirements
+  - Report and validate findings
+  - Elvaute new services for values
+  - Continue push to managed services

+#### Applying the Framework
+- Use resources on demand & reduce idle
+- Automate systems enable flexibility
+- Test at scale for accuracy
+- Remember that architectures must evolve to meet demand
+- Gather data to drive data driven decisions
+- Use "Game Days" to practice operations and valid architectures
+- Questions
+  - What are your business priorties?
+  - Whats the worst possible scenario?
+  - What are your immovable constraints?
+  - What data is your solution storing/processing
+  - What skills does your team have?
+  - What is the timeline of your project?

+#### Moden Application Development Tool Kit
+- All about tatics
+  - Secure
+  - Resilient
+  - Elastic
+  - Modular
+  - Automated
+  - Interoperable
+- Paths to modernization
+  - Re-host -- take current from data center to AWS
+  - Re-platform -- Take current, but make small modifications
+  - Re-factor -- Break up the monolith
+  - Re-invent
+- Checklist
+  - Build secuirty and compliance into the fabric of your application
+  - Microserves by default
+  - Serverless is the starting point
+  - Everyting is code
+  - CI/CD runs application from day one
+  - Monitoring, traceability, and observability from day one
+- Experiment
+- Ideas
+- Feedback

+#### Operations, Gamedays, and Incident REsponse
+- Does the design translate to reality
+- Do you know if X is broken
+- If x Abreaks, will Y Work?
+- A runbook is versioned, tested and the single source of operations
+  - Makes operations replicable
+  - Reduces errors
+  - Cuts down on work
+  - Is versioned in Git
+  - Starts with a CloudFormation Script
+  - Automates everything
+- Gamedays
+  - Create duplicate environemnts with sumilation data
+  - Give teams a chance to react
+  - Expect the unexpected
+- Incident Response
+  - Prepare
+  - Identify
+  - Contain
+  - Eradicate
+  - Recover
+  - Learn

+#### Security - Identity
+-

 ### Reporting and Cost Optimization Tools
 - Right Sizing: Matching instance types and sizes to your demand and workloads, and making sure you have the correct performance and capacity requirements